“They Also Faced the Sea” : An Intriguing Provincetown Story

 While the whaling and fishing industries have given way to a thriving tourism they also faced the seaindustry on the Cape, the Portuguese influence can still be seen in Provincetown’s Portuguese bakeries, and more.

 The Portuguese contributions to Provincetown are also celebrated in the annual Provincetown Portuguese Festival and The Blessing of the Fleet.
-The festival, now in its 74th year, celebrates the proud seafaring heritage and Portuguese influence in the area with four days of music, dancing, parades, great food, games, and more.
-The festival features over thirty events and activities, culminating in the
+The festival, from June 28th – 30th, celebrates the proud seafaring heritage and Portuguese influence in the area with three days of music, dancing, parades, great food, games, music and more.
+The festival features over thirty events and activities, culminating in the Blessing of the Fleet.
+Decorated boats parade through town, and past the bishop who blesses the boats with hopes for a safe and prosperous year on the water.

 While the Portuguese fishermen on Provincetown are often celebrated, the art installation “They Also Faced the Sea”, aims to call attention to the contributions made by the women in the Portuguese community.